 Treaties and Rights as an Ideological Complex

 These are facts born of, and demonstrated through, the force of history.
-Given this, I would assert that the treaties, insofar as the settler is concerned, never amounted to anything more than a tactical and strategic leverage for the settler at a time when the positions of those powers that now dominate the continent (the United States and Britain, later giving way to Canada) were more precarious and less sure than they are today.
-The settler recourse to treaty making not only had a strategic usage as the settler-colonial powers battled one another (Britain against France, the U.S. against Spain and Mexico, etc.) or against the largest and most powerful confederations and alliances of Native Nations, but also played a deeply internal role existentially.
+Given this, I would assert that the treaties, insofar as the settler is concerned, never amounted to anything more than lego-juridical devices of tactical and strategic leverage for the settler at a time when the positions of those powers that now dominate the continent (the United States and Britain, later giving way to Canada) were more precarious and less sure than they are today.
+The settler recourse to treaty-making not only had a strategic usage as the settler-colonial powers battled one another (Britain against France, the U.S. against Spain and Mexico, etc.) or against the largest and most powerful confederations and alliances of Native Nations but also played a deeply internal role existentially.
 The settler still is continuously unsure of their own existence, in one sense or another.
-Existentially they retain a need to constantly re-assert and re-instantiate their own legitimacy, given the presence of Native Nations whose continued existence (re)presents alternative, and, quite importantly, prior, claims to sovereignty and territoriality.
+Existentially they retain a need to constantly re-assert and re-instantiate their own legitimacy, given the presence of Native Nations whose continued existence (re)presents a set of alternative, and, quite importantly, prior, claims to sovereignty and territoriality.
 The presence of the Black colony as well within the settler’s borders, which has never been freed from enslavement, simply having had the order of things transmogrified into newer forms, presents a similar threat to the settler legal, existential, and psychological order.
 This is why the figure of the Native must be continuously murdered and conquered over and over again within settler civil society, including the media, something which I have written about before (2020).
 This is why the Black population must be constantly carceralized, criminalized, and contained.

 But what of the other side?
 What of the continued Native assertion of so-called treaty, inherent, and native/aboriginal rights?